Bringing Heritage to You

 - Splitting the class in two: one half visits the Discovery Bus to explore handling artefacts and other activities, while the other half remains in the classroom to try on the dive kit and learn more about working underwater.

 - Groups swap round to experience all activities.

 As well as general sessions on maritime archaeology, we can offer more subject-focused sessions including, for example, prehistory, WW1 & WW2, STEM-focuses, or your local history.

 Sessions can be tailored to suit your space, time allowance, group size, ability level, and specialist interest.
 Prices are based on your requirements, so please get in touch for more information.

 Our activity boxes are designed to be led by one of your educators in your own setting.
-Each box comes with suggested activities, the resources for those activities, sample copies of our children’s activity book, and a timeline poster.
+Each box comes with information on the subject, suggested activities, the resources for those activities, sample copies of our children’s activity book, and a timeline poster.

 When they come to lie on the seabed, shipwrecks can become artificial reefs, and provide a home and food source to many different kinds of marine animal.
 This kit includes examples of marine animals – some real, some replica – that make their homes on wrecks in UK waters.